Diseases

 • Current therapy (curative and preventive)

-2. Evaluate alternative treatment programs (lower dosage, alternate day treatments) with existing compounds (halofuginone, paromomycin) in order to reduce potential side effects in terms of toxicity (environmental, user, animal)
+Alternative treatment programmes (e.g., lower dosage, alternate day treatments) with existing compounds (halofuginone, paromomycin) in order to reduce potential side effects in terms of toxicity (environmental, user, animal) and potential spread of AMR have not been investigated.

 • Future therapy